In Recognition of World Oceans Day

-In recognition of World Oceans Day and in line with this year’s theme — The Ocean: Life and Livelihood — WBD understands the importance of promoting a healthy environment to achieve global prosperity and security.
+In recognition of World Oceans Day and in line with this year’s theme — Revitalization: Collective Action for the Ocean— WBD understands the importance of promoting a healthy environment to achieve global prosperity and security.
 Covering 70 percent of the Earth’s surface, the ocean is home to most of the earth’s biodiversity.
 The entire team at WBD is proud to support its client, the U.S. Agency for International Development (USAID), in its work to protect the ocean and the life that swims inside it.

 “Mounting environmental challenges — from the climate crisis to air and ocean pollution to unprecedented biodiversity loss — pose an existential threat to humanity.
 These environmental challenges are already exacerbating poverty, hunger, and displacement and undermining decades of global progress.
 Urgent action is needed to reverse these trends and to capitalize on the opportunities that a healthier environment and a green economy present.”

 However beautiful the oceans are, the truth of the matter is the seas are suffocating.
 Plastic, a material that can take hundreds to thousands of years to decompose, is building up.
 Runaway fishing nets are ruthlessly catching unsuspecting marine life.
 Discarded litter is breaking down into grain-sized villains, called microplastics, that choke wildlife and ultimately wind up in the food chain.

 USAID is leading a global effort to revitalize waste management and curb plastic pollution.
 According to the 2020 Save our Seas 2.0 Act, USAID has already committed to reducing plastic waste by supporting solid waste management by promoting the three R’s: reduce, reuse, recycle through their flagship program Clean Cities, Blue Ocean (CCBO).
 This program has four key components: